20 Highest-Paying Master's Degrees You Should Consider in 2024

 10 Master’s Degrees That are Worth It

-If you are an aspiring professional who is looking to truly maximize your earning potential with your chosen master’s-level path, here are 10 master’s degrees that are worth your consideration.
+If you are an aspiring professional who is looking to truly maximize your earning potential with your chosen master’s-level path, here are 10 of the best master’s degrees to get, in the opinion of some experts.
 These positions provide the highest average levels of compensation available nationally for those who hold master’s degrees, from at least $105,000 to just under $200,000.
 Remember that those figures may increase over time as you gain additional on-the-job experience.
 What’s more, the demand for these roles is projected to remain stable or even grow over time.

 Economists conduct research, prepare reports, and evaluate issues related to monetary and fiscal policy.
 This role almost always requires a Master of Science in Economics and pays $105,629, on average.